 Robofest Mentoring and Coaching Programs to Maximize Pedagogical Values

-Lawrence Technological University’s Robofest has developed a unique and effective process to maximize students’ learning.
-Robofest encourages students, rather than coaches and mentor, to do all of the building and programming.
-Robofest has done much observation and research of other robotics contests and has found that currently some robotics contest do not motivate students to learn because the students are not doing the actual hands on building or programming; instead, robots are being designed, built, and programmed by adults.
-For example, one competition actually encourages professional engineers to do the job.
-In some cases, students are just puppeteers with joy-stick controllers.
-In another contest, there were numerous cases that parents did all or most of the jobs that students should be doing.
-Students were just pressing the green start button at the competition.
-One contest has recognized the problem and they introduced a “Coach Honor Code” for the first time in 2005.
-Many of these contests do not have practical mechanisms to check if students are really capable of solving robotics problems by themselves without adults’ assistance.
-Robofest has unique mechanisms that assure students are learning the technologies.
+Lawrence Technological University's Robofest has developed a unique and effective process to maximize students' learning.
+Robofest encourages students, rather than coaches and mentors, to do all of the building and programming.
+Robofest has observed and researched other robotics competitions and has found that currently some robotics contests do not have effective mechanisms to motivate students to learn because, in some cases, the students are not doing the actual hands-on building or programming; instead, robots are being designed, built, and programmed by adults.
+For example, one competition actually encourages professional engineers to do the job while students are just puppeteers with joy-stick controllers.
+In another contest, there were numerous cases that parents did most of the jobs that students should be doing.
+Students were just pressing the start button at the competition.
+One contest has recognized the problem and they introduced a "Coach Honor Code" for the first time in 2005.
+Many of these contests do not have practical mechanisms to check if students are really capable of solving robotics problems by themselves without direct adult assistance.
+Robofest has unique mechanisms that ensures students are learning the technologies.
+In order to maximize students' learning and confidence, Robofest introduced the following mechanisms since 2000:

 We understand that each team needs good technical mentors and coaches.
 Since Robofest has started in historically industrialized area, Metro Detroit, we found there were many parents who are professional engineers.
 They were capable of teaching young students and were enjoying doing that.
-However, we found also, many teams and schools were in need of technical support and mentoring.
+However, we also found many teams and schools were in need of technical support and mentoring.
 In order to support Robotics teams and schools that support robotics programs, Lawrence Tech Robofest has committed to provide the following mentoring and coaching programs.

 Free Hands-on workshops